Nation of Islam: Domestic and international affiliations

-Gaddafi was the Nation's most prominent international supporter; Farrakhan stated that "we will always love him, admire and respect him and stand up and speak on his behalf".
+Muammar Gaddafi was the Nation's most prominent international supporter; Farrakhan stated that "we will always love him, admire and respect him and stand up and speak on his behalf".

-In the 1930s and 1940s, the Nation had links with Satokata Takahashi, a Japanese man promoting pro-Japanese sentiment among African American groups.
-Takahashi lived with an officer of the Nation and also married a former member.
-Elijah Muhammad declared that Takahashi was teaching African Americans that "the Japanese were brothers and friends of the American Negroes".
-During the Second World War, in which the US fought Japan, many Nation members expressed pro-Japanese sentiment and refused the draft, stating that they would not fight people they regarded as fellow members of the Original Asiatic Race.
+In the 1930s and 1940s, the Nation had links with the Japanese Satokata Takahashi, whom Elijah Muhammad declared was teaching that "the Japanese were brothers and friends of the American Negroes".
+During the Second World War, in which the US fought Japan, many Nation members expressed pro-Japanese sentiment and refused to fight people they regarded as fellow members of the Original Asiatic Race.
+The Nation has remained critical of "US aggression" towards countries with non-white or Muslim majorities.

 Under Elijah Muhammad, the Nation established relations with various Muslim countries.
 In 1957, Malcolm X organized a conference on colonialism attended by delegates from Egypt, Iraq, Sudan, and Morocco, while Elijah Muhammad met with Egyptian President Gamal Abdel Nasser in 1959 and the Libyan leader Muammar Gaddafi in 1972.
-For many years, Gaddafi was the Nation's most prominent international supporter and assisted them in various forms.
-His government gave the Nation a $3 million interest-free loan in 1972 to purchase its Chicago South Side centre, and another $5 million interest-free loan in 1985 to fund its black enterprise program.
+For many years, Gaddafi was the Nation's most prominent international supporter.
+His government gave the Nation a $3 million interest-free loan in 1972 to purchase its Chicago South Side center, and another $5 million interest-free loan in 1985 to fund its black enterprise program.
 It later offered Farrakhan's Nation $1 billion, which the US government sought to block.
-On taking control, Farrakhan also pursued links with various Muslim-majority countries, visiting Ghana and Libya in 1985, and embarking on a larger tour of Africa and the Middle East in 1996, meeting with leaders including Gaddafi, Ghana's Jerry Rawlings, Nigeria's Sani Abacha, South Africa's Nelson Mandela, and Iraq's Saddam Hussein.
-On that tour, he also attended annual celebrations of the Iranian Revolution in Tehran; he visited Iran again in 2018.
+Farrakhan visited Ghana and Libya in 1985, later embarking on a larger international tour in 1996, meeting with Gaddafi, Ghana's Jerry Rawlings, Nigeria's Sani Abacha, South Africa's Nelson Mandela, and Iraq's Saddam Hussein, and also attending annual celebrations of the Iranian Revolution in Tehran.